rdugan/iceriver-oc/README.md

 At that point, increase voltage by a single step (7 or 6mv depending on current level), then see if hashrate responds.
 If it does, and once again equals clock offset on a percentage basis, go back to raising clock.
 Continue this back and forth between clock and voltage offsets until you reach your desired hashrate, while being mindful of temperature and power limits.

 While 5m and 30m hashrates in the GUI are useful tools for directional guidance after the machine has had time to ramp up, final hashrate measurements should be done over an extended time period.
-5 minute readings HIGHLY variable, and even 30 minute hashrate readings aren't great, as you can still have >15% variability.
+5 minute hashrate readings are HIGHLY variable, and even 30 minute hashrate readings aren't great, as you can still have >15% variability.
 An average of a couple 30 minute windows (or a 1hr or greater measurement from your pool) is probably the minimum to use for fine tuning, until i have the chance to add better measurements.

 And finally, if you are trying to replicate the results of another OC...
 * If you previously got X hashrate on the free OC firmware (where X is at least a 6-24hr average, not a 5m or 30m value from the ASIC UI), then simply set your clock offset such that the percent increase is (X / \<stock hashrate\>) - 1, with no additional voltage.
 For example, if you were getting a 24hr average of 160GH/s on a KS0, then simply set your clock so that the percent increase is (160 / 100) - 1 = 0.6 or 60%.
 If you want even higher hashrate, you can then proceed to raise clocks/voltages as appropriate.